airhorns/batman/documentation.markdown

 Given one or more strings as arguments, `@encode` will register these properties as persisted attributes of the model, to be serialized in the model's `toJSON()` output and extracted in its `fromJSON()`.
 Properties that aren't specified with `@encode` will be ignored for both serialization and deserialization.
 If an optional coder object is provided as the last argument, its `encode` and `decode` functions will be used by the model for serialization and deserialization, respectively.

 By default, a model's primary key (the unchanging property which uniquely indexes its instances) is its `id` property.
-If you want your model to have a different primary key, specify it with the `@id` macro:
+If you want your model to have a different primary key, specify the name of the key on the `primaryKey` class property:

 {% highlight coffeescript %}
 class User extends Batman.Model
+  @primaryKey: 'handle'
   @encode 'handle', 'email'
-  @id 'handle'
 {% endhighlight %}

 #### States